karthik-muth/https-karthik-muth.github.io-/about.md

 I have been working with software/data development since 2011.
 In addition to that, I have also been working with data journalism since 2020.

 **Software and technology:** I have experience in several platforms and programming languages.
-[LinkedIn profile](https://www.linkedin.com/in/papanash/).
+[My LinkedIn profile](https://www.linkedin.com/in/papanash/).

 **Data journalism:** This website is my portfolio as a data journalist.
 You can find the stories I created as part of the major project for my Master’s in data journalism [here](/elections).
 <br><br><br>